jonathan-fielding/jquery-notifications/README.md

 The returned object has the following:

-.show() - shows the notification
+* .show() - shows the notification
-onclick: - callback to run code if user clicks on the notification (so if user clicks you can take them to a page about that notification)
+* .onclick: - callback to run code if user clicks on the notification (so if user clicks you can take them to a page about that notification)
-onclose: - callback to run code after notification has gone
+* .onclose: - callback to run code after notification has gone
-ondisplay: - callback to run code when notification is shown
+* .ondisplay: - callback to run code when notification is shown
-onerror: - callback to handle any errors
+* .onerror: - callback to handle any errors
-onshow: -
+* .onshow: -
+*
 © Copyright Jonathan Fielding